aidan-bailey/Logic.jl/README.md

 [Julia](https://julialang.org/) is an open-source, high-performance, dynamically typed, jit-compiled programming language developed by MIT.
 While an imperative language at its core, functional techniques are complimented by the [multimethods](https://en.wikipedia.org/wiki/Multiple_dispatch) and [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching).
-If one thinks of Julia inheritance as a tree, inner-nodes can be abstract types while only leaves can be concrete structs.
+If Julia's inheritance is viewed as a tree, inner-nodes represent abstract types with leaves being concrete structs.
-This design decision promotes composition as a means of sharing functionality rather than relying heavily on inheritance.
+Thus functionality is shared through composition rather than inheritance.

 (WIP)